bklevence/bklevence.github.io/_tools/vinyl-roland.md

 - If cutting through backing check pen force and force settings
 - I have extra blades from home as well as pen holder

-- [ ] Find Youtube Videos for machine setup/post
+- [X] Find Youtube Videos for machine setup/post
 - [X] Illustrator works with drivers on Cutter2 Laptop
-- [ ] Get links
 - [X] Take notes on procedure for machine checklist next time.
 Especially orientation.
-- [X] What blades?
-I have at home, in bucket kit now.
-- [ ] Stuff made get pix
-- [X] Use Illustrator files.
-- [ ] Just inventory everything.